 Check out the Urinary Problems if your kitten displays odd urination patterns.
 Also, you may want to consider getting a continous flow bowl like one - Simba

 My name is Mikey the Cat.
 I am 11-years-old.
 I have been with my loving parents since I was 3.
 A quarantine caretaker suggested that I may be urinating a lot and drinking large amounts of water.
 My parents have not noticed a difference in my habits since I have always been a thirsty cat.
 What do you think? - Mikey the Cat

 Drinking more water and more frequent urination are among the symptoms of diabetes although it is possible you are just a cat that likes a lot of water!

 Diabetes is more common in adult and older cats.
 Finding out about diabetes will require a few blood tests.
 The good news is that it is treatable.
 The most important thing to watch for is a change in behavior.

 Are you being your regular thirsty self, or is there a marked difference in your water intake?
 Either way, this might be a good thing to bring up during the next vet visit. - Simba

 Essential Foods for Cats & Kittens

-Can this stinky, messy Friskies stuff can be replaced by something a bit healthier and palatable-- wish we'd found this website three weeks ago!
+Can this stinky, messy Friskies stuff can be replaced by something a bit healthier and palatable-- wish we had found this website 3 weeks ago!
 Rabia, Cathy and Rorschach

 Dear Rabia, Cathy and Rorschach,